GaioTransposon/metadata_mining/README.md

 mkdir ~/MicrobeAtlasProject
 ```

-- Download the directory containing all the files you need from: https://zenodo.org/records/16100607
+- Download the directory containing all the files you need from [here](https://zenodo.org/records/16100607)
 - Decompress the directory `unzip MicrobeAtlasProject_Zenodo.zip`
 - Rename it "MicrobeAtlasProject" `mv MicrobeAtlasProject_Zenodo MicrobeAtlasProject`
 - Make sure it's placed in your home directory `~/MicrobeAtlasProject`